Add This To Any and Every Pasta!

 - Toast the nuts.
 Place walnuts in a dry pan, then warm over medium heat, shaking the pan occasionally, until the nuts smell fragrant and are a light golden brown.
 Chop finely.

-- Finely chop or grate garlic.
+- Grate the lemon zest, then finely chop or grate garlic.

 - Combine everything in one bowl with Kosher salt, then stream in olive oil.
 Stir well, taste, adjust seaosning, et voila!
 Homemade Italian gremolata!